-In Bristol, demand peaks on weekends and at month-end; midweek dates usually offer earlier starts and steadier routes.
+In Bristol, demand peaks on weekends and at month-end, while midweek dates usually offer earlier starts and steadier routes.

 When demand clusters, morning departures stack and small overruns cascade through the day.
-This reduces start-time certainty, increases the chance of arriving into restricted parking windows, and shortens the effective loading period at each address.
-Flexible dates and wider time windows allow crews to select earlier arrivals, avoid pinch points, and keep contingency for access delays.
+This reduces start-time certainty, increases the chance of arriving inside tighter parking windows, and shortens the useful loading period at each address.
+Flexible dates and broader windows allow crews to choose earlier arrivals, avoid pinch points and keep some contingency for access problems.
+When demand tightens, it can change timing and pricing on Bristol moves.
+The local conditions behind that are explored in neighbourhood-specific moving differences.
+A comparable pattern can be seen in man and van services in Redland.

 | Period | Operational effect in Bristol |